Congress members hear about digesters as a solution to curbing methane emissions

 Republished from Sentient

-Earlier this month, Congress heard from several speakers on the urgency of clamping down on methane, an extremely potent greenhouse gas that primarily comes from agriculture.
+Earlier this month, members of Congress heard from several speakers on the urgency of clamping down on methane, an extremely potent greenhouse gas that primarily comes from agriculture.
 Atmospheric methane levels have jumped 30% since the Industrial Revolution, largely due to human activities.

 The main solution proposed at the congressional briefing was anaerobic digesters, otherwise known as dairy digesters, which convert organic or animal waste into natural gas and are increasingly gaining interest from both the agricultural and energy industry.